NUA Strategy, Part 2: Put Your After-Tax Contributions to Work

 After-tax contributions

-If you participate in a 401(k) plan through your workplace, you are likely familiar with the annual contribution limits.
-In 2023, as an employee, you may defer up to $22,500 (plus a $7,500 catch-up contribution if age 50+), and your employer can provide a matching contribution.1 What you might not know is that the IRS actually allows you to save up to $66,000 in your 401(k) on an annual basis.2 The catch is that the excess amount may only be funded with after-tax dollars.3 Unlike your deferral, which is funded with pre-tax dollars, after-tax contributions do not reduce your taxable income.
+If you participate in a 401(k) plan through your workplace, you may be familiar with the annual contribution limits.
+In 2024, as an employee, you may defer up to $23,000 (plus a $7,500 catch-up contribution if age 50+), and your employer can provide a matching contribution.1 What you might not know is that the IRS actually allows you to save up to $69,000 in your 401(k) on an annual basis.2 The catch is that the excess amount may only be funded with after-tax dollars.3 Unlike your deferral, which is funded with pre-tax dollars, after-tax contributions do not reduce your taxable income.

-We believe these after-tax contributions end up being valuable because, when you decide to retire and roll out the funds, both your principal contributions and earnings can be rolled into a Roth IRA with no penalty or incurred tax.
+We believe these after-tax contributions can end up being valuable because, when you decide to retire and roll out the funds, both your principal contributions and earnings can be rolled into a Roth IRA with no penalty or tax incurred.

-Having said that, there’s also a potential second use for your after-tax contributions, where they act as an NUA “coupon.”
+Having said that, there’s also a potential second use for your after-tax contributions, which is to have them act as an NUA “coupon.”

 Reducing the bill—a hypothetical example